core-wg/resource-directory/draft-ietf-core-resource-directory.md

        	</t>

 		<t>
-		The following example shows an endpoint discovering an RD using this interface, thus learning that the base RD resource is at /rd.
-Note that it is up to the RD to choose its base RD resource, although it is recommended to use the base paths specified here where possible.
+		The following example shows an endpoint discovering an RD using this interface, thus learning that the base RD resource is, in this example, at /rd.
+Note that it is up to the RD to choose its base RD resource, although diagnostics and debugging is facilitated by using the base paths specified here where possible.
 		</t>

 		<figure>